Looking ahead for 2024-2025

 Some of the favourite towns to visit include Alberobello, Polignano A Mare, Ostuni, Bari, Trani, Monopoli, Lecce, Matera, Martina Franca and Vieste to name but a few.
 Each area boasts many incredible venues that are available for accommodation and wedding celebrations.

 The area boasts that they produce the best limoncello in the world and so most of the locals and villas have their own lemon trees and produce their own.

-There are so many places to stop at and explore along your way including Amalfi, Ravello, Praiano, Maiori and Minori, Massa Lubrense, Conca Dei Marini, Positano and Sorrento, with stunning venues to marry in at all of these locations to suit every taste.
+There are so many places to stop at and explore along your way including Amalfi, Ravello, Praiano, Atrani, Maiori and Minori, Massa Lubrense, Conca Dei Marini, Positano and Sorrento, with stunning venues to marry in at all of these locations to suit every taste.

 While most tourists flock to the Amalfi coast, the Italians drive straight past and head instead for the mountains and beaches of this incredible, unspoilt region.

-Much of the area is covered by the Cilento national park, the second largest in Italy, and it contains 100km of coastline and a natural mountainous landscape with historic villages were its people still live a traditional way of life.
+Much of the area is covered by the Cilento national park, the second largest in Italy, and it contains 100km of coastline and a natural mountainous landscape with historic villages where its people still live a traditional way of life.

 Another very popular area for weddings is Tuscany and Umbria and I have planned many in both.

-If you’re after gentle undulating countryside and cypress trees, olive groves and beautiful lakes, medieval towns and areas of forest, either region will do the trick.
+If you’re after gentle undulating countryside and cypress trees, olive groves, beautiful lakes, medieval towns and areas of forest, either of these regions are perfect.

 But if you want beaches, then you need to head to Tuscany.
 The one thing Umbria doesn’t have is a coastline as it is land locked.

 Both areas however have plenty of wineries and vineyards and many of these are available to private hire for accommodation and wedding events.